NHK World-Japan: NHK World TV (rolling news channel)

 NHK World TV started broadcasting services for North America and Europe in 1995.
 On April 1, 1998, then-called NHK World Television started broadcasting.
 Today's NHK World-Japan is a current affairs and cultural channel that broadcasts internationally via satellite and cable TV.
 Programming is produced in English only.
 It began as a news channel in February 2009.
 NHK World-Japan's free-to-air broadcasts have been available in HD by satellite since then.

 NHK World-Japan HD currently broadcasts from Intelsat 19 166°E, 68.5°E, Astra 19.2°E, Hot Bird 13°E, 58°W, to SES-3 103°W. In the United States, NHK World-Japan is available on DirecTV channels 322 and 2049.

 Some of the shows are produced by production studio JIB TV, which is 60% owned by NHK with the remaining 40% owned by private investors like Microsoft and Japanese bank Mizuho.
 The NHK World-Japan digital on-screen graphic is not used at all when shows produced by JIB TV air as paid programming.

 NHK World TV in HD Version is also currently available on Rogers Cable channel 122 in Western Canada including Rogers Ignite TV.

+On September 5, 2026, the channel and NHK World Premium started broadcasting from the new news building built at the NHK Broadcasting Center.